-- In large skillet over medium heat, saute onions until soft, about 4 minutes.
+- In large skillet over medium-high heat, saute onions until soft, about 4 minutes.
 Add garlic and stir for 1 minute but don’t let it burn.
 Next, add beef and sausage to the onion mixture and turn up the heat to medium-high.
 Cook until browned and no longer pink, breaking it up with a wooden spoon as it cooks.
 Drain off the grease, then stir in the sauce and remove from heat.

 - In the baking dish(es), spread a thin layer of the meat sauce into the bottom.
 Arrange a layer of half the ravioli over the sauce.
 Sprinkle about 1 cup of the mozzarella cheese and about 1 cup of the Italian cheese over the ravioli.
 Pour half of the remaining sauce over the cheese and spread it with the back of a spoon.
 Repeat layers, ending with the rest of the sauce on top.
 (Freezing instructions begin here.)

 - Cover tightly with aluminum foil.
 Bake for 45 minutes until hot throughout.
 Take foil off and bake about 15 minutes more or until bubbly at edges.

 - Let rest for about 10 minutes before slicing.
 Sprinkle with Parmesan cheese before serving.